Read time: 5 minutes

-4. Use your beard trimmers
+4. Use a quality beard trimmer

 When you’re shaping the beard with a trimmer, the general rule of thumb is having the hairs shorter on the sides of your face and longer as it moves towards the chin area.
 Using standard barber clipper comb sizes, think a number 3 setting on the sides and a number 4-5 setting around the chin/goatee area.

 After using the beard trimmers, go in with the beard scissors and start with the moustache.
 Snip off any stray hairs and trim it down to your desired length.

 Now that you’ve trimmed the beard, we have to define the neckline.

 6. Find your beard neckline

 There’s an easy trick to this.
 Lift your chin to stretch your neck.
 Place two fingers on top of the Adam's apple.
 The hair above that is where the neckline ends, and the fingers show you where the rest of the beard neckline ends–or in other words, that “U” shape the beard will make around your neck.

 7. Tidy the beard neckline with a safety razor (optional)

 Any hairs below those two fingers you placed above your Adam’s apple should be shaved off.
 Do your typical wet shaving process with a safety razor.
 Remember to prep that area with shaving cream or soap too.